-- 6.62 Canterbury district has a wealth of heritage assets, including the World Heritage Site and a host of Conservation Areas and listed buildings.
-These assets play a significant role in the character and identity of our district and need to be carefully managed and preserved for the benefit of future generations. - 6.63 National policies establish a clear framework to protect the significance of heritage assets, and this plan reflects these requirements while also providing a positive approach to the sensitive retrofitting of heritage assets to improve energy efficiency, in line with Historic England's guidance.
+6.83 Canterbury district has a wealth of heritage assets, including the World Heritage Site and a host of Conservation Areas and listed buildings.
+These assets play a significant role in the character and identity of our district and need to be carefully managed and preserved for the benefit of future generations.

+6.84 National policies establish a clear framework to protect the significance of heritage assets, and this plan reflects these requirements while also providing a positive approach to the sensitive retrofitting of heritage assets to improve energy efficiency, in line with Historic England's guidance.
+The council will prepare a Retrofit and Energy Efficiency for Traditional Buildings SPD to provide further guidance on improving the energy efficiency of historic buildings.